Louis Massignon: Scholarly work after World War I

-On June 15, 1919, Massignon was provisionally appointed to the Chair of Muslim Sociology and Sociography at the Collège de France in Paris.
+On 15 June 1919 Massignon was provisionally appointed to the Chair of Muslim Sociology and Sociography at the Collège de France in Paris.
 In January 1926, Massignon was finally given the chair in January 1926, when the creator of the chair and incumbent, Alfred le Chatelier retired.
 He conducted research on various subjects related to Islam, such as the lives of al-Hallaj, Muhammad's companion Salman Pak and the significance of Abraham for the three Abrahamic religions.
 Since 1911, he had edited a journal on Islamic world, Revue du monde musulman.

 His four-volume doctoral thesis on al-Hallaj, finished in 1914, was published in 1922.
 He continued to work on the life of the mystic for the rest of his life and showed the importance of al-Hallaj as figure in Muslim spirituality as reflected also in intellectual discussions, art, poetry and legends.
 It was criticized by many as giving prominence to a relatively marginal figure in Islam: especially sharp criticism appears in Edward Said's Orientalism.
-Likewise, his great openness for Islam was seen with skeptical eyes by many Catholics.
+Likewise, his great openness for Islam was seen with sceptical eyes by many Catholics.

 Religious commitments

 In the 1930s, Francis of Assisi played a great role in his life: In 1931, Massignon became a Franciscan tertiary and took the name of "Ibrahim" (due to the hospitality of Abraham to the angels).
-On February 9, 1934, he and Mary Kahil, a friend from his youth, prayed at the abandoned Franciscan church of Damietta, Egypt, where Francis of Assisi had met Sultan al-Malik al-Kamil in 1219.
+On 9 February 1934, he and Mary Kahil, a friend from his youth, prayed at the abandoned Franciscan church of Damietta, Egypt, where Francis of Assisi had met Sultan al-Malik al-Kamil in 1219.
 They took a vow of Badaliya ('substitution'), offering their lives for the Muslims, "not so they would be converted, but so that the will of God might be accomplished in them and through them".
 This vow led to the formal foundation of the Badaliya prayer association in 1947, first in Cairo and then in Paris.
-Especially after the 9/11 attacks, Badaliya prayer groups were also established in Boston and Washington DC.
+Especially after the 9/11 attacks, Badaliya prayer groups were also established in Boston and Washington, D.C.

-Encouraged by Mary Kahil and with the permission of Pope Pius XII, he became a Melkite Greek Catholic on February 5, 1949, which meant he still remained in the Catholic Church, but was no longer affiliated with the Roman Rite.
+Encouraged by Mary Kahil and with the permission of Pope Pius XII, he became a Melkite Greek Catholic on 5 February 1949, which meant he still remained in the Catholic Church, but was no longer affiliated with the Roman Rite.

 Instead the Melkite Church consists of Arab Catholics and its Byzantine Rite liturgy is celebrated in Arabic.
 This indirectly allowed Massignon to be closer to Arab Christians and Muslims alike.

 As a Greek Catholic, he could be ordained as a priest although he was married (yet it was not for this reason that he had had himself transferred to Greek Catholicism).
-He was ordained by Bishop Kamel Medawar on January 28, 1950, with the permission of Patriarch Maximos IV, despite some opposition from the Holy See, which, however, finally accepted his priestly ordination.
+He was ordained by Bishop Kamel Medawar on 28 January 1950, with the permission of Patriarch Maximos IV, despite some opposition from the Holy See, which, however, finally accepted his priestly ordination.
 Being a priest meant for Massignon offering his life in substitution for others, especially for the Muslims.